Recycling in schools

 Junior Recycling Officer of the year 2018

-Junior Recycling Officers are invited to submit their applications by Thursday 7 June, stating what they have done to improve recycling and composting in and around their school.
+Junior Recycling Officers were invited to submit their applications, stating what they had done to improve recycling and composting in and around their school.
+They let us know about assemblies, recycling collections and competitions they had undertaken.

-Each schools’ application will have 5 digital photographs attached and the Junior Recycling Officers of the shortlisted schools will give a talk to Councillors and officers at Tatton Park, about their work this year, with the photos projected.
+Each schools’ application had 5 digital photographs attached and the Junior Recycling Officers of the shortlisted schools gave a talk to Councillors and officers at Tatton Park, about their work this year, with the photos projected.

-There will be certificates for Best Recycling Idea, Best Change in School, Best Recycling Collection and Best Community Involvement.
+There were certificates for Best Recycling Idea, Best Change in School, Best Recycling Collection and Best Community Involvement.

-The winning school will receive £150 towards the Environmental Project of their choice at school.
+The winning schools received £150 towards the Environmental Project of their choice at school.

 For further information and application forms, contact Lucinda Hodges.